liamcryan/rever/README.rst

     >>> @rever(times=10)

-    *Explanation: retry 10 times, pauses for 1 second between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail*
+    *Explanation: retry 10 times, pauses for 0 seconds between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail*

 pause